apache/mxnet/docs/how_to/add_op_in_backend.md

 ## Introduction
 Operators are essential elements for constructing neural networks.
 They define mathematical formulas of transforming input data (tensors) to outputs.
-MXNet has a rich set of operators from simple ones, such as element-wise sum, to complicated ones, such as convolution.
+MXNet has a rich set of operators from simple ones, such as element-wise sum, to complicated ones, such as convolution, that is capable of constructing most of the popular neural networks.
 You may have noticed that many operators implemented in MXNet have their equivalent forms in Numpy, such as [repeat](https://docs.scipy.org/doc/numpy/reference/generated/numpy.repeat.html), [tile](https://docs.scipy.org/doc/numpy/reference/generated/numpy.tile.html), etc., and wonder why we could not simply use those Numpy operators in MXNet.
-One of the major reasons is that we need to support both CPU and GPU computing for the operators in MXNet, while Numpy operators do not have GPU computing capability.
+One of the major reasons is that we need to support both CPU and GPU computing for the operators in MXNet, while Numpy operators do not possess GPU computing capability.
 In addition, we have performed plenty of optimizations for various components in MXNet, such as tensor data structure (`NDArray`), execution engine, computational graph and so on, for maximizing memory and runtime efficiency.
 An operator implemented under the MXNet operator framework would greatly